kleinmatic/datashow/README.md

 **Import.Io - Like Outwit, but less code required** [https://import.io/](https://import.io/)

 Break your page down into its elements that it is made up of.
-Grab all pictures on a page at once, create a scraper using various HTML elements as start and end points.
-This is quite powerful, if you learn how to use it well.
-More robust than  DownThemAll.
+Click on elements to "train" the program as to what you want in a certain column.
+Crawl through multiple paginated results.
+Solid tutorial here: http://www.interhacktives.com/2014/03/06/scrape-data-without-coding-step-step-tutorial-import-io/

 **JQ**:
 [http://stedolan.github.io/jq/download/](http://stedolan.github.io/jq/download/)